 Atropine works by dilating the pupil, temporarily paralysing the muscles that allow your eye to shift focus from distance to near.
 It has a tendency to cause light sensitivity as well as blurred near vision.
 Unfortunately, atropine also has long lasting actions, taking a week or longer for the dilation and focusing effects to wear off.

-At Warman Eye Care, we rely on MiSight 1 day lenses by Coopervision.
+MiSight 1 day lenses by Coopervision help slow the growth of the eyes, limiting the progression of myopia.
 These revolutionary contact lenses are the first of their kind, offering the hygenic benefit that comes with 1-day use.
 Studies indicate that MiSight 1 day lenses could reduce the progression of myopia by as much as 50%!

 Myopia on its own is benign and can be easily corrected using contact lenses or eyeglasses.
 The problem arises from the fact that as children with myopia age it gets worse and they require thicker and thicker lenses to correct their vision.